jjharwi/Box-API/README.md

 Creates a new folder in the Box folder.

 box_folder_up
-Uploads the contents of a local folder to the current Box folder.
+Creates a new folder in the current Box folder and uploads the contents of a local folder to the new Box folder.

 box_folder_rm
 Deletes an existing Box folder.